 The next morning, we were thinking of cancelling our trip to Quatsino.
 We were late for the flooding tide (this sounds a lot like catching a subway).
 We decided instead to paddle the last leg of the trip against the ebbing tide at a leisurely pace.
 We were bound to get there sooner or later.

-Video: Chloe helping to pack up the tent It’s a kayaking dog’s life
+It’s a kayaking dog’s life

 We crossed the sound diagonally, seeing many passing speed boats.
 We saw a shoreline of houses, many of which were boarded up.
 Quatsino has seen better days and, I think, will see them again in the future once people discover what a paradise this is.